 When it comes to filing with the IRS each year, nonprofits can often have some of the most complicated returns out there.
 This is due to the rules around reporting revenue and expenses for 501(c)(3) organizations.
 Revenue can come from services the organization provides, admission fees via theaters, art exhibits, museums, etc., fundraising or donations, and other areas.

 Any money that enters the nonprofit needs to reflect on the organization’s tax forms in some way.
 For example, some donors give money every month, and others donate once or give in-kind donations.
 A nonprofit will need to provide receipts so donors can write off these donations.
 Outsourced bookkeeping can help an organization handle these tasks, while offering advice on changing tax requirements and codes.

 Moving to an outsourced bookkeeping and accounting solution can help nonprofits focus on their mission.
 The move will offer expertise from tax professionals, and it will reduce expenses and increase revenue.

 Accounting software for your nonprofit needs to accurately handle your bookkeeping, contributions from donors, grants, investments, and fundraising events, and produce reports that make submitting forms like your Form 990 easier.
 You also need to be able to manage administrative work like incoming and outgoing payments, budgets, and reports.
 Since your nonprofit isn’t working toward maximizing profit, you need accounting software designed to handle fund accounting.
 Extra benefits in the platform you choose can include donation tools, handling grants, and presenting your data concisely to donors or board members.

 Because there are specialized software platforms out there for large and small organizations, and everything in between, it’s important you find one best suited to your needs.
-For example, a small or mid-sized nonprofit might not need complicated financial tracking, but they might benefit from an all-in-one management software.
+For example, a small or mid-sized nonprofit might not need complicated financial tracking, but it might benefit from all-in-one management software.
 This can simplify your inbound cash flow by accepting donations, event ticket payments, store purchases, and subscriptions, all from a central membership platform, saving you time when it comes to keeping on top of your accounts.